 broth-based soups.

-Try to eat a mixture of foods so that you get adequate nutrition.
-Eat foods that have plenty of protein and fiber.
-Of course, ice cream and milkshakes are perfectly acceptable foods as long as they're eaten in moderation.
+Try to eat a variety of foods to ensure you get adequate nutrition.
+Eat foods that are rich in protein and fiber.
+Of course, ice cream and milkshakes are perfectly acceptable foods as long as they are eaten in moderation.

 Be sure to drink plenty of liquids and stay hydrated to increase cleanliness and encourage the recovery process.
-Actions such as sucking through a straw or eating hard and crunchy foods will strain the gums and need to be eliminated.
+Actions such as sucking through a straw or eating hard and crunchy foods can strain the gums and should be avoided.

 Minimize pain

-It is not unusual for the dentist to prescribe some medication to manage the pain levels for the first couple of days.
+It is not unusual for a dentist to prescribe medication to manage pain levels for the first couple of days.
 Common pain prescriptions include Tylenol #3, Norco, Hydrocodone, Lortab, and Percocet.
 After a couple of days, the discomfort will subside to a point that over-the-counter medicine will be sufficient.
-Avoiding contact to the site will reduce the chances of severe pain and dislodging any healing completed thus far.
+Avoiding contact with the site will reduce the chances of severe pain and dislodging any healing that has been completed thus far.

-Ice packs and cold compression to the area are some home remedies for reducing pain and swelling.
+Applying ice packs and cold compression to the affected area are some home remedies for reducing pain and swelling.

 Maintain proper oral hygiene

-Maintaining proper oral hygiene goes a long way in regards to the healing process.
+Maintaining proper oral hygiene plays a significant role in the healing process.
 In the first few days following surgery, the gums are at their greatest vulnerability.
-That's why performing extra dental care is important - floss to prevent small particles from reaching the gums, drink plenty of water, and replace the gauze as needed.
+That is why performing extra dental care is important - floss to prevent small particles from reaching the gums, drink plenty of water, and replace the gauze as needed.

 Cleaning of the wound with warm water or salt water is also recommended.
-Salt water will help with the healing process, but you should not begin rinsing until the second day of recovery.
+Salt water can aid the healing process, but it should not be used for rinsing until the second day of recovery.
 Use eight ounces of water with 1/2 teaspoon of salt and swish carefully.
-This may be every few hours to a few times a day.
-Do not use over-the-counter mouthwashes as most of them contain alcohol.
+This may occur every few hours to several times a day.
+Avoid using over-the-counter mouthwashes, as most of them contain alcohol.

-Brush and floss like normal, but avoid the area of extraction for the first couple of days.
-You should still brush all of your remaining teeth, just do so carefully.
+Brush and floss as usual, but avoid the extraction site for the first couple of days.
+You should still brush all your remaining teeth, doing so carefully.

 Take time to rest

 The body needs rest to recuperate and heal.
-High physical activities may cause strain on the gums, so you should minimize excessive activity for at least the first 48 hours.
-When at rest, elevate your head at night to promote the flow of blood to the tooth extraction site.
+High physical activity may cause strain on the gums, so it is recommended to minimize excessive activity for at least the first 48 hours.
+When at rest, elevate your head at night to promote blood flow to the tooth extraction site.

 Book a control appointment

 In some cases, it may be necessary to have a follow-up appointment.
 However, that is not often the case.
-If there is still severe bleeding from the site after one day, be sure to contact your dental office.
-You should also call if you are experiencing pain outside of slight discomfort as you may have a dry socket.
+If there is still severe bleeding from the site after one day, please contact your dental office.
+You should also call if you are experiencing pain beyond slight discomfort, as you may have a dry socket.

-More concerning symptoms include fever, chills, vomiting, pain into your ear, difficulty breathing, chest pain and drainage from the wound.
-If you experience any of these symptoms, contact your dental office right away.
-Even if you have these symptoms after hours, there should be an emergency contact that your office uses for situations such as these.
+More concerning symptoms include fever, chills, vomiting, ear pain, difficulty breathing, chest pain, and drainage from the wound.
+If you experience any of these symptoms, please contact your dental office immediately.
+Even if you experience these symptoms outside of office hours, there should be an emergency contact that your office uses for situations like these.

-If you didn't talk about it before the extraction, you can also use a follow-up appointment to discuss what treatment options you have to replace the missing tooth.
-As the area heals, you can take the time to consider all options and decide which one is best for you.
+If you did not discuss it before the extraction, you can also use a follow-up appointment to explore the treatment options available to replace the missing tooth.
+As the area heals, you can consider all options and decide which one is best for you.

 FAQ